jrolfe426/confluent-self-managed-connect/README.md

 ## Connector Setup

-Connector is a component of Confluent Platform.
+Connect is a component of Confluent Platform.
 Download Connect to your local machine/VM from the following link: https://www.confluent.io/get-started/?ajs_aid=22bdc8c0-02b8-4ba3-af9c-9361b17f9e6a&ajs_uid=552106#confluent-platform
 - You will need to select you deployment as "Self-Managed" and enter in some information to get to the download.
   <img width="981" alt="Screen Shot 2023-09-28 at 12 10 38 PM" src="https://github.com/jrolfe426/confluent-self-managed-connect/assets/100879140/0a15e8a6-2ca6-4b86-acaa-51f50c17fd96">